Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Quantum algorithm for alchemical free energy calculation

 Toffoli gates,

-queries to the approximate ground state preparation oracle $U_I$, and $\tilde{\mathcal{O}}(N_{\mathrm{tot}} + \log\frac{t_{\mathrm{eq}}}{\delta\gamma\varepsilon})$ qubits, where $N$ is the number of nuclei, $\tilde N$ is the number of electrons, $N_{\mathrm{tot}} = N + \tilde N$ is total number of particles, $\delta$ is the lower bound for the overlap on the approximate and true ground state prepared by $U_I$ and $\gamma$ is a lower bound on the spectral gap of the electronic Hamiltonian over all nuclear phase-space grid points. \end{theorem} The formal statement (\cref{thmThermInt}) and proof of this proposition have been deferred to \cref{appThermoInt}.
+queries to the approximate ground state preparation oracle $U_I$, and $\widetilde{\mathcal{O}}(N_{\mathrm{tot}} + \log\frac{t_{\mathrm{eq}}}{\delta\gamma\varepsilon})$ qubits, where $N$ is the number of nuclei, $\widetilde N$ is the number of electrons, $N_{\mathrm{tot}} = N + \widetilde N$ is total number of particles, $\delta$ is the lower bound for the overlap on the approximate and true ground state prepared by $U_I$ and $\gamma$ is a lower bound on the spectral gap of the electronic Hamiltonian over all nuclear phase-space grid points. \end{theorem} The formal statement (\cref{thmThermInt}) and proof of this proposition have been deferred to \cref{appThermoInt}.

 We are now ready to describe the main algorithm (\cref{algoTI}).
 Suppose we want to compute the free energy differences between two systems $A$ and $B$.
 Then, to perform thermodynamic integration over $\Lambda$ in superposition, we need to apply an interpolated NVT Liouvillian $L_\Lambda$, which can be easily constructed from the $\Lambda$-dependent nuclear Hamiltonian $H_\Lambda = (1-\Lambda)H_A + \Lambda H_B$ as the Liouvillian is linearly dependent on the Hamiltonian as seen in \cref{eq:Liouvillian}.
 Given this linearity, the corresponding Liouvillian is $L_\Lambda = (1-\Lambda)L_A + \Lambda L_B$, where $L_A$ and $L_B$ may act on different sets of nuclear registers.
 Registers describing nuclear degrees of freedom that are shared between $A$ and $B$ can be acted on by both $L_A$ and $L_B$, or only one of them (if there is an increase or decrease of nuclei).
+Given this construction of the intermediate Liouvillian via LCU, we do not actually construct individual components of the intermediate Liouvillians and hence do not need to formulate the nuclear Hamiltonian $H_\Lambda$ and ground state correction terms $E_{\tel, \Lambda}$ for the intermediate systems.
+This implies that the assumptions on ground state overlap $\delta$ and spectral gap $\gamma$ only apply to the physical initial and final systems $A$ and $B$.

 To compute the free energy, starting with a common initial state $\ket{\rho_0}$, for each $\Lambda$, we evolve the state by the interpolated NVT Liouvillian $L_\Lambda$ over a predetermined and sufficient equilibration time $t_{\mathrm{eq}}$ such that we obtain the thermal state $\ket{\rho_\Lambda} = e^{-iL_\Lambda t_{\mathrm{eq}}}\ket{\rho_0}$.
 Given that the state includes registers corresponding to the heat bath, we then trace out the bath registers in a quantum analog of integrating over them to obtain $\rho_{\mathrm{sys}, \Lambda} = \tr_{\mathrm{bath}}(e^{-iL_\Lambda t_{\mathrm{eq}}}\ketbra{\rho_0}{\rho_0}e^{iL_\Lambda t_{\mathrm{eq}}})$.
 By the thermodynamic integration algorithm, we can then compute the free energy difference between the systems $A$ and $B$ by computing